Project-OSRM/osrm-backend/README.md

 After adding yourself to the `docker` group make sure to log out and back in again with your terminal.

-We support the following images on Docker Cloud:
+We support the following images in the Container Registry:

 Name | Description
 -----|------